fsuri/Pequin-Artifact/RunningExperiments.md

 Before running Postgres-PB, you must configure BFTSmart using the instructions from section "2) Pre-configurations for Hotstuff", BFTSmart, and Postgres".

-Postgres-PB incurs synchronous replication for all write queries.
+> **NOTE**: Postgres-PB incurs synchronous replication for all write queries.
 This results in higher latency, and, on contention bottlenecked workloads such as TPCC, in a reduction of throughput.

   <!-- -- replicated postgres has higher latency, so they need more clients to reach higher tput (since closed loop).
 But more clients = more contention = more latency/less tput
         -- TPCC is a write heavy workload, so the cost of synchronous PB affects it more